-Improving your running endurance can be as simple as implementing cross training into your workout regimen.
+You can improve your running endurance by implementing cross-training into your workout regimen.
 Jumping rope is an effective way to build your running endurance and strengthen the muscles that you use while running without your joints bearing as much impact.

-More specifically, the fast footwork in jumping rope can improve a cross country runner's performance.
-Distance runners can benefit from the posture work that jumping rope creates.
+More specifically, the fast footwork in jumping rope can improve a cross-country runner's performance, and distance runners can benefit from the posture work that jumping rope creates.
 Runners never want to run while hunched over or with rounded shoulders.
 Jumping rope requires a long, straight spine, which can translate to your running motion.

 It also improves your cardiovascular system by challenging it in a new manner.
 Improving your endurance in one sport will carry over into the others.
 Getting good at jump rope, therefore, will positively affect your stamina and endurance while running.

 Jump Rope Workouts